Failure to Render Aid

 (2) if requested and available, show the operator’s driver’s license to the owner or person in charge of the property; and

-What is the punishment for Failure to Stop and Render Aid (FSRA)?
+What is the punishment for Failure to Stop and Render Aid?

-A violation of Texas Transportation Code Section 550.021(a) is punishable as a second degree felony if the accident resulted in a death.[3]
-HB 2502, passed during the 86th Texas Legislative Session, requires judges to order a mandatory minimum jail term of 120 days as a condition of probation, in the event that probation is granted, for offenses punishable under Section 550.021(c)(1)(A).[4]
-If the accident resulted in serious bodily injury but not death, it is punishable as a third degree felony.[5]
+A violation of Texas Transportation Code Section 550.021(a) is punishable as a second degree felony if the collision resulted in a death.[7]
+In addition, for Section 550.021(a) offenses where judges allow probation or community supervision, judges must order a mandatory minimum jail term of 120 days as a condition of probation.[8]
+If the collision resulted in serious bodily injury but not death, it is punishable as a third degree felony.[9]

 All other violations of Section 550.021(a) are punishable by imprisonment in the Texas Department of Criminal Justice for not more than five years or confinement in the county jail for not more than one year, a fine not to exceed $5,000 or both the fine and the imprisonment.[6]